 Cape Ashizuri is the southernmost tip of Shikoku, and is part of the Ashizuri-Uwakai National Park.
 The cliffside location’s highlight is a sparkling lighthouse that makes a wonderful spot to enjoy stunning 180 degree views of the Pacific Ocean.
 You can also ride a glass-bottomed boat to view underwater scenes off the nearby Tatsukushi and Minokoshi beaches.
 Hike the two-kilometer seaside trail that snakes through the rugged landscape, or find a nice stargazing spot at night thanks to a lack of light pollution there.
 There’s also an open-air onsen at the Ashizuri Hot Spring, located on the main road with views of the ocean surf below.

 Google Maps: 38 Kongofukuji Buddhist Temple

 The cape is home to the Kongofukuji Buddhist Temple (金剛福寺), temple number 38 and one of the largest on the 88 Temple Pilgrimage.
-Although reputedly founded by Kobo Daishi himself back in 822, upon visiting you can’t deny that most of the buildings there are quite obviously rather new to the naked eye.
+Although reputedly founded by Kobo Daishi himself back in 822, upon visiting you can’t deny that most of the buildings there are quite obviously rather new, even to the untrained eye.

 A statue of Nakahama "John" Manjirō, first Japanese to visit the United States in the 1840s, stands in front of the park, and there is a small museum dedicated to him in the village nearby.
 A simple fisherman, he was born, shipwrecked, and was rescued in the vicinity of the park by the American whaler ship John Howland.
 Manjirō opted to stay onboard rather than disembark in Honolulu, and eventually found himself in the US.
 Upon returning, he made significant contributions to the opening of Japan after years of isolation from the rest of the world, in the final years of the Edo period.